On the use of ferroelectric material in the detection of dark matter axions

-Most of tuning mechanisms employed by haloscope experiments are based on mechanical systems.
-The ADMX \cite{Stern:2015,Boutan:2018}, HAYSTAC \cite{Zhong:2018} and IBS/CAPP \cite{Choi:2021} groups use cylindrical cavities with one or more rods.
-The tuning is accomplished by rotating these metallic rods inside the cavities, which affects to the electromagnetic field of the resonance modifying the resonant frequency of the measured mode.
-The rotational movement of the rod system is obtained by a series of gears connected to a driven motor or by means of piezoelectric materials.
-In the case of the QUAX collaboration \cite{Alesini:2020}, they use movable sapphire shields to change the resonant frequency of the cavity.
-On the other hand, the CAST-CAPP/IBS group use two movable dielectric sapphire plates placed in parallel and symmetrically at the cavity sides \cite{Miceli:2015}.
+So far, all the tuning mechanisms employed by haloscope experiments are based on mechanical systems.
+The ADMX \cite{Stern:2015,Boutan:2018}, HAYSTAC \cite{Zhong:2018} and IBS/CAPP \cite{Choi:2021} collaborations use cylindrical cavities with one or more rods.
+The tuning is accomplished by rotating these metallic rods inside the cavities, which affect to the electromagnetic field distribution of the resonance inside the cavity thus modifying the resonant frequency of the desired mode.
+The rotational movement of the rod system is obtained by a series of gears connected to a driven motor or by means of piezoelectric actuators.
+In the case of the QUAX experiment \cite{Alesini:2020}, movable sapphire shells are used to change the resonant frequency of the cavity.
+On the other hand, the CAST-CAPP/IBS group uses two movable dielectric sapphire plates placed in parallel and symmetrically at the cavity sides \cite{Miceli:2015}.